 FAQ: Medical or Other Vital Records

-- If you have a health plan, contact your health plan to ask about copies of your current medical records.
+- If you have or have had a health plan, contact the health plan to ask about copies of your medical records.

-- If an earlier physician’s name is unknown, a patient's current physician may have copies of older medical records.
+- If you don't know a physician’s name, a patient's current physician may have copies of older medical records.

-Institutions may have standard forms you need to use; and you may need to get your identify certified to protect your privacy.
-Make your request for any medical records clear.
-Include details about your identity and other information to help locate the records, such as:
+To get your medical records, institutions may have standard forms you need to use.
+You also may need to get your identity certified to protect your privacy.
+Include in your request for any medical records details about your identity, dates of service, and other information to help find the records.
+For example, include:

 - date and place of birth

 In general, records stay where they are created unless state or federal laws or regulations require something else.
 If a doctor is part of a practice, the records belong to the practice according to the American Medical Association.

 More ideas for getting your records are at the Center on Medical Record Rights and Privacy, based at Georgetown University's Health Policy Institute.
 This work was funded by National Library of Medicine Grant G13 LM 8312.